 Rocketing Students into the Cloud

 His undergraduate system administration students are learning the skills necessary to analyze, deploy, manage, and troubleshoot enterprise computing infrastructures.
-Students develop these skills in GCP using Google Compute Engine, which lets them access virtual machines running in Google's data centers and worldwide fiber network, and Google BigQuery, a cloud data warehouse for analytics with built-in machine learning capabilities.
+Students develop these skills in Google Cloud using Google Compute Engine, which lets them access virtual machines running in Google's data centers and worldwide fiber network, and Google BigQuery, a cloud data warehouse for analytics with built-in machine learning capabilities.
 BigQuery includes BigQuery ML which allows data scientists and analysts to build and operationalize machine learning models on structured or semi-structured data, directly inside BigQuery, using simple SQL and at a fraction of the cost and time compared to traditional ML systems.
-GCP serves as the platform for his web design course as well.
+Google Cloud serves as the platform for his web design course as well.

 Dr. Fredericks also teaches Software Engineering for Cyber-Physical Systems in the nationally award-winning Oakland University Center for Cybersecurity.
-Students work with a variety of GCP tools including Google Cloud BigQuery, Cloud Speech to Text, and VisionAPI.
+Students work with a variety of Google Cloud tools including Google Cloud BigQuery, Cloud Speech to Text, and VisionAPI.
 The speed at which students can access and analyze information - makes learning about cyber-physical systems even more engaging and exciting.

 "They used their Raspberry Pis [a credit-card sized computer on which students learn to code] to sift through the GitHub repository in seconds," Dr. Fredericks says.
 "They are amazed that their tiny little microcomputer can handle that using Google Cloud tools."
-By bringing GCP to the classroom, faculty are less reliant on IT for maintenance and security, and students can experiment and stretch their skills without worrying about breaking computers on premises.
+By bringing Google Cloud to the classroom, faculty are less reliant on IT for maintenance and security, and students can experiment and stretch their skills without worrying about breaking computers on premises.

 When it comes to using cloud computing for teaching and research, Dr. Fredericks believes the sky’s the limit.
 "It's easy, the students like it, and there's a lot more I could be doing with it," he says.
-"We look forward to expanding our use of Google Cloud Platform tools in the future."
+"We look forward to expanding our use of Google Cloud tools in the future."